WormsSpeedrunning/LiveSplit.WormsWMD/README.md

 ### TODO:
 - [ ] Pause the timer when the in game timer stops for example when taking damage or when the game ends
+- [ ] Handle milliseconds to make it work for training missions
+- [ ] Detect last level end to stop the timer (currently having to enter a new level to trigger the last split)

 #### Finetuning:
 - [ ] Fix Bug: When exiting level the timer starts and stops for a second